 how to follow up on your job application

 I probably get more questions about how to follow up on a job application or job interview than any other other topic … well, perhaps second only to “is what my employer doing legal?” questions.
-And I get very tired of answering them, so over at U.S. News & World Report, I’ve rounded up the basics on follow-up: following up after you apply, following up after an interview, and following up if you have another offer.
+So I’ve rounded up the basics on follow-up: following up after you apply, following up after an interview, and following up if you have another offer.

 I wish my father-in-law had seen this before he followed up on an interview he had last week.
 He had the interview on Friday afternoon (near end of day) and sent a follow-up email on Monday morning asking the HR rep he’d met with if he could have a decision made by Friday.
 His reasoning was that he didn’t want to get too involved in a current project if he was going to be leaving his team.
 I have to admit I cringed when I heard about this.